Building a home is overwhelming (been there, done that!) … and one of the hardest (yet most fun) parts is designing a functional kitchen!

 MY KITCHEN DESIGN ‘MISTAKES’

-Ok, so these aren’t exactly mistakes … but they are two (significant) things I would change about my kitchen design!
+Ok, so these aren’t exactly mistakes … but they are two (significant) things I would change if I were designing my kitchen again.

-They’ve held up fairly well after 5.5 years of use, but they aren’t perfectly straight anymore (which annoys me).
-I’m not exactly sure what I would do differently (possible a swinging pantry door?) … just know that I will NOT do tall cabinet pantry doors again!
+The doors have held up amazingly well after 9+ years of use, but they aren’t perfectly straight anymore (which annoys me).
+I’m not exactly sure what I would do differently (possibly a swinging pantry door?) … I just know that I will NOT do tall cabinet pantry doors again!

 I would LOVE to have a huge (12′ -14′ long) kitchen island with tons of prep space and storage on all four sides.